-The total level of leakage is defined in the final reporting guidance for PR195.

-We round our baseline and our rolling 3 year average, before calculating the percentage movement
+The total level of leakage is defined in the final reporting guidance for PR19.
+We round our baseline and our rolling 3 year average (reported to one decimal place), before calculating the percentage movement.

-Leakage includes any uncontrolled losses between Thames Water's treatment works and the customer's stop tap, including trunk mains, service reservoirs, flow monitoring zones and customer supply pipes.
+Leakage includes any uncontrolled losses between Thames Water's treatment works and the customer's stop tap, including trunk mains, service reservoirs, distribution mains and customer supply pipes.
 It does not include internal plumbing losses.

-Compliance with Ofwat common guidance

-We explain in Appendix 1 where we are not fully compliant with the converged methods for reporting common performance commitments.
+Compliance with Ofwat common guidance We explain in our supporting 'Our Compliance with the Regulatory Common Guidance' document (published alongside our APR submission) that we are not fully compliant with the converged methods for reporting common performance commitments.